netmindz/AuroraDrop-LXP/README.md

 RGB Matrix Audio Visualiser for ESP32

-Forked from AuaoraDrop by uklooney, based on the FastLED Auroa Demo by Jason Coon, and using the ESP32-HUB75-MatrixPanel-I2S-DMA library by mrfaptastic.
+Forked from AuroraDrop by uklooney, based on the FastLED Auroa Demo by Jason Coon, and using the ESP32-HUB75-MatrixPanel-I2S-DMA library by mrfaptastic.
 Audio reactive and I2S code from the WLED usermod "AudioReactive" - and some love from MoonModules WLED fork as well.

 ## Introduction